Qwilt/terraform-provider-qwilt/docs/resources/cdn_certificate_template.md

 ### Required

 - `auto_managed_certificate_template` (Boolean) Indicates whether the certificate template is managed by Qwilt.
 - `common_name` (String) The fully qualified domain name for which the certificate is issued.
+Wildcards are allowed.

 ### Optional